Manuel87/NobotoFlex/README.md

 5. Cross fingers and enjoy :)

 If it did not work have a look over here: https://github.com/scribbletone/i-can-variable-font)

+.

+## Bugs / Font format issues / ...
+### Some features currently missing in the font format
+- per-glyph-interpolation axes (the “Height”-subaxes are currently achieved by a workaround)
+- hierachies + math for the slider behaviour to increase usability and decrease filesize (at the moment there are way more masters within this font, than actually needed)
+- unrestricted interpolation-value-bounds (allow extrapolation, and leave it to the designer to decide when it’s good or bad)
+- possiblity to add a baseline-shift axis without an aditional master (e.g. adding basic transformations)
+- possiblity to add a proportional scale axis without an aditional master (is really difficult to make it work with masters!)

+### Bugs / A few known issues
+- This is more a demo than a full release, be aware ;)
+- There are still quite a few incompatible and therefore missing glyphs
+- Mono-axes does throw an assertion error (why!?) and is therefore exluded for the moment
+- Tight spacing is off (maybe a rounding problem?)
+- @Glyphs: exported UFOs ignore the instances custom parameters

 ## License
 [Roboto-License](https://github.com/google/roboto), and Additions (C) by Manuel von Gebhardi (CC BY-SA)